qhull/qhull/README.txt

     ...
     git pull origin next

-  Compile qhullcpp and libqhull_r with the same compiler.
-These libraries use the C routines setjmp() and longjmp() for error handling.
+  Compile qhullcpp and libqhullstatic_r with the same compiler.
+Both libraries use the C routines setjmp() and longjmp() for error handling.
 They must be compiled with the same compiler.